-BIO-ASSESS © 1999, William G. Deutsch and Auburn University.
+BIO-ASSESS @ 1999, William G. Deutsch and Auburn University.
 All Rights Reserved.

 Macroinvertebrate sampling and habitat assessments were completed by DCSWCD staff.
-Fish are described later in this section.
-Only the six sites that were actively monitored in 2021 are shown on the map.
+Fish community monitoring and geomorphic assessment work was completed by the MNDNR and private consultants hired by the VRWJPO; reports can be accessed from the VRWJPO website resulting in poor findings at the majority of sites in the watershed due to the lack of habitat available to monitor.
 For more detailed information, including data and a map for biomonitoring sites which have been discontinued, refer to the following narrative sections and the Appendix.